EA-05-152 - U.S. Engineering Laboratories, Inc.

 The NRC has concluded that information regarding the reasons for the violations, the corrective actions taken and planned to correct the violations and prevent recurrence, and the date when full compliance was achieved is already adequately addressed in this letter, in the inspection report issued on August 24, 2005, and during the PEC held on October 12, 2005, for which a PEC report was issued on October 26, 2005.
 Therefore, you are not required to respond or provide additional information regarding your corrective actions unless the description therein does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and your response, if any, will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosure, and your response, if any, will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Enclosure: Notice of Violation

 License No. 29-30107-01

 Based on NRC inspections conducted on September 22, 2004, and October 20, 2004, and on a subsequent OI investigation completed on June 27, 2005, five violations of NRC requirements were identified.
 The violations were discussed with you during an exit meeting following the inspections on October 27, 2004.
 In accordance with the NRC Enforcement Policy, the violations are listed below:

 |A. || |